ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS16-weekly-guideline.md

 ## TO DO's related to content

-1. TA to setup labs 2 and 3, 5, on gradescope, tutor to update the write for these labs:
+1. TA to rework labs, set up on gradescope, tutor to update the write for these labs:
-2. Lab04 needs to be reworked to include the implementation of all of the BST operations - successor, predecessor, delete, and also be made generic with templates.
-Need to set up the tests on gradescope
-3. Pa03 should be updated to include more guidance and a checkpoint
-4. TA to create new lab 06 on priority queues (together with Diba)

 ## Midterm 1 review session:
 * Date: